 All sales are conducted by auction, but you have to register for an account before bidding on a pallet.

-888 Lots only has Amazon pallets for sale that contain brand new merchandise.
+888 Lots only have Amazon pallets for sale that contain brand-new merchandise.

 The details they provide on their website include the Amazon sales rank, product images, item descriptions, condition, ASIN, and Amazon reviews rank.